The after-work gin and tonic. The bottle of wine over dinner. A few beers on the weekend. Before long, the alcohol adds up.

 And there have been several studies indicating that drinkers — even heavy drinkers — actually outlive people who don’t drink.

-We see headlines about all this every time a new study comes out, which seems fairly often, judging by my newsfeed.
+We see headlines like this every time a new study comes out, which seems fairly often, judging by my newsfeed.

 Wait, what?
 If drinking is so good for you, then why not add that antioxidant-rich red wine to MyPlate — a nice goblet right where the milk used to be?

-No one knows if any amount of alcohol is really good for all of us.
+Because no one knows if any amount of alcohol is actually good for all of us.

 So even though many studies suggest that light to moderate drinkers have lower rates of the above-mentioned health problems than non-drinkers, that doesn’t mean drinking causes those benefits.